shourya-mittal/smartwardrobe/README.md

 ### 🎨 Gender-Aware Suggestions
 Outfit recommendations and accessory suggestions respect the user's gender preference, ensuring contextually appropriate styling advice.

+### ⚙️ Profile Management
+Users can update their display name and change their password directly from the settings page.

 ---